margotkurfess/reference/github-pages_jekyll.md

 -	This is all made possible for someone new to websites by its [great documentation](https://mmistakes.github.io/minimal-mistakes/).
 Unless you are a whiz with html, css, and general website structure, I believe this is the single most important factor in picking a template.

+There are a few other minimalist templates that I stumbled upon that could also be useful:

+-
+-
+-

 ## Customizing your site